Stability Properties of Systems of Linear Stochastic Differential Equations with Random Coefficients: Statement of the Main Results

-Coming to the stability properties of (\ref{stochastic-OU}).
-If we assume that for any $s\leq t$ and some $n\geq 4$ we have the exponential estimate for some parameters $\alpha<\infty$ and $\beta>0$.
-Then, for any $\epsilon\leq \epsilon_{1,2n}$ we find
+Coming to the stability properties of (\ref{stochastic-OU}), if we assume that for any $s\leq t$ and some $n\geq 4$ we have the exponential estimate for some parameters $\alpha<\infty$ and $\beta>0$; then, for any $\epsilon\leq \epsilon_{1,2n}$ we find

-In practice, exponential estimates of the form (\ref{ref-intro-perfect-est}) are difficult to obtain mainly because the semigroup $\Ea_{s,t}(A^{\epsilon})$ cannot be represented as elementary matrix exponentials but rather only in terms of Peano-Baker series ~\cite{Peano} or sophisticated Magnus exponential series~\cite{blanes,magnus}; see also the studies~\cite{Brockett,Frazer,Ince}.
-This elementary result indicates that the stability properties of the random Ornstein-Ulhenbeck process $X_t^{\epsilon}$ are directly related to the contraction properties of the stochastic semigroup $\Ea_{s,t}(A^{\epsilon})$ with $s\leq t$.
+This elementary result indicates that the stability properties of the random Ornstein-Uhlenbeck process $X_t^{\epsilon}$ are directly related to the contraction properties of the stochastic semigroup $\Ea_{s,t}(A^{\epsilon})$ with $s\leq t$.
 This is of course not surprising.

+Nevertheless, in practice, exponential estimates of the form (\ref{ref-intro-perfect-est}) are difficult to obtain mainly because the semigroup $\Ea_{s,t}(A^{\epsilon})$ cannot be represented as elementary matrix exponentials, but rather only in terms of Peano-Baker series ~\cite{Peano} or sophisticated Magnus exponential series~\cite{blanes,magnus}; see also the studies~\cite{Brockett,Frazer,Ince}.
+The analysis of the exponential semigroups associated with the stochastic matrices $A^{\epsilon}_t$ discussed in (\ref{KB-intro}) provides an intuitive feel of the complexity of these models.

 We note that the l.h.s. uniform moment condition in (\ref{hyp-unif-moments}) ensures that the random drift process $ A^{\epsilon}_t$ is uniformly tight, in the sense that for any $\nu\in[0,1]$, $\exists k$ such that $ \sup_{t\geq 0}{\PP\left(\Vert A^{\epsilon}_t\Vert\geq k \right)}\leq \nu $.
 By Prohorov's theorem this implies that the distributions of the random states $(A^{\epsilon}_t)_{t\geq 0}$ is relatively compact so there exists at least one limiting invariant distribution $\pi_{\epsilon}$ on $\Ma_r$.
 In addition there exists a sequence of random times $t_n$ such that $ \mbox{\rm Law}(A^{\epsilon}_{t_n})~\longrightarrow_{n\rightarrow\infty}~\pi_{\epsilon} $.
 The uniqueness property of the invariant measure and the ergodicity properties of the process $(A^{\epsilon}_t)_{t\geq 0}$ require more sophisticated stochastic analysis.